Salleh Mohd Nor

-YBhg Tan Sri Dato’ Dr. Salleh bin Haji Mohd Nor (born 20 October 1940, in Kuala Pilah (town), Negeri Sembilan) is a Malaysian forester, conservationist and academician.
-Dr. Salleh was the first director-general of the Forest Institute of Malaysia (FRIM) and served as president of the Malaysian Nature Society (MNS) for 30 years.
+YBhg Tan Sri Dato’Salleh bin Haji Mohd Nor (born 20 October 1940, in Kuala Pilah (town), Negeri Sembilan) is a Malaysian forester, conservationist and academician.
+Salleh was the first director-general of the Forest Institute of Malaysia (FRIM) and served as president of the Malaysian Nature Society (MNS) for 30 years.

 Education

 Tan Sri Dr Salleh received the Colombo Plan Scholarship to study forestry in Adelaide from 1961-1962, and later at the Australian Forestry School (AFS), Canberra, from which he graduated with a BSc (Forestry) from Adelaide University and a Diploma of Forestry from AFS.
-Dr. Salleh received his Ph.D. and Masters Degree from Michigan State University.
+Salleh received his Ph.D. and Masters Degree from Michigan State University.

 Honours and awards

-Dr. Salleh was the 2016 recipient of the Merdeka Award in the 'Environment' category.
+Salleh was the 2016 recipient of the Merdeka Award in the 'Environment' category.
 He has received the following honours: